-ASTM is one of the world's largest voluntary standards development organizations.
+About Sponsoring Committee ASTM is one of the world's largest voluntary standards development organizations.
 ASTM standards have grown to be among the world's most widely used and accepted documents.
-The 82-volume Annual Book of ASTM Standards (now available on CD ROM) contains over 12,000 standards written by 34,000 members on our 140 technical committees.
+The 82-volume Annual Book of ASTM Standards contains over 13,000 standards written by 34,000 members on our 140 technical committees.
 These standards are widely used throughout the world as the basis of purchasing and other contracts, codes, laws and regulations.

 ASTM Committee G01 on Corrosion of Metals developed the standards used in this course.
 For more information on Committee G01, contact Jen Rodgers or (610) 832-9694 or go to our G01 technical committee page.

 ASTM Membership Attend this course and receive a FREE 1-year membership in ASTM International and Committee G01 on Corrosion of Metals.
 (Applies to new members only and may not be used to renew existing memberships)